At CallTrackingMetrics, we’re always looking to use our system to the fullest of its capabilities.

 The introduction of the “whisper” feature has provided our team with another level of confidence, because it enables our senior technical team members to whisper instructions to support and sales agents during live calls.
 This helps us ensure that the correct message is always delivered to our callers, which should improve satisfaction overall.

 We’ve also recently added the ability for a caller to schedule a callback from the next available agent when we’re experiencing higher than normal call volume.
-This uses a combination of the keypress option in the waiting section of our queue, the auto dialer, and the agent whisper tool.
+This uses a combination of the keypress option in the waiting section of our queue, the smart dialer, and the agent whisper tool.
 In our use case, when a caller schedules a callback, the agent receives a call first, in which a whisper is played informing the agent of the callback.
-From there, our auto dialer reaches out to the original caller and adds them onto the line.
+From there, our smart dialer reaches out to the original caller and adds them onto the line.

 Also, if you’re a contact center manager, you’re keenly aware of the need to manage your Key Progress Indicators.
 Close monitoring of KPIs will very often determine the success or failure of your team.
 I look to the Call Reports offered in CTM to monitor our KPIs, including our Average Hold Time (AHT), Average Talk Time (ATT) and Service Level.